Healthdirect Free Australian health advice you can count on.

 • If you are helping someone with first aid, follow the DRSABCD action plan.

-• Consider going to first aid training.
+• Consider going to first aid training to improve your skills in handling emergencies.

 • Put together a first aid kit for use at home and in the car.